PlugNPush/ProjectCapstoneAWS/README.md

 - Which AWS service does this policy grant you access to?
 - Does it allow you to create an IAM user, group, policy, or role?
 - Go to https://docs.aws.amazon.com/IAM/latest/UserGuide/ and in the left navigation expand Reference > Policy Reference > Actions, Resources, and Condition Keys.
 Choose Identity And Access Management.
 Scroll to the Actions Defined by Identity And Access Management list.
 Name at least three specific actions that the **iam:Get\*** action allows.

+This policy grants access to IAM service.
+It allows to retrieve information about IAM users, groups, policies and roles, but not to create them.
+The three specific actions that the iam:Get\* action allows are:
+- iam:GetUser
+- iam:GetGroup
+- iam:GetPolicy

 ```json
 {